space-schnoodle/software-concepts/node/node-concepts.md

 Is super fast handling this requests.
 Never block the event loop for too long.
 Event loop handles all the callbacks in order.

+### ExpressJS

+- Server logic is complex
+- Is a set of helper functions for the heavy lifting.
+- It's very extensible.
+- It's all about middleware.